rossta/rossta.github.com/source/blog/2014-02-01-automatic-backups-to-amazon-s3-are-easy.md

 $ pg_dump my_app_development > backup-`date +%Y-%m-%d`.sql
 ```

 You can use `s3cmd` to create a bucket.
 This is essentially a top-level directory in your S3 account.
-Since bucket names must be using to *all* S3 users, you won't be able to call it something like "backups".
+Since bucket names must be unique to *all* S3 users, you won't be able to call it something like "backups".
 It's helpful to use a prefix like your email or handle.

 Creates an S3 bucket called 'myname-backups':